Exporting data¶

 Similarly, you can create update and delete operations.

-They are particularly useful combined with match-property
+They're particularly functional combined with match-property

 .